vmtk/vmtk.github.com/news/_posts/2014-02-19-new_colormaps.md

 ![Figure 1]({{ site.baseurl }}/resources/img/colormaps.png)

-These color maps will be added in the next binary release of vmtk (1.3).
+Those color maps will be added in the next binary release of vmtk (1.3).

 <!--break-->